FrankYan93/nanotwitter/README.md

 # License

-This project is licensed under xxx License
+This project is licensed under MIT License

 # Acknowledgments